ibm-cloud-docs/Registry/registry_tutorial_workflow.md

    ```
    {: screen}

-6. Delete your deployment and reapply the configuration by running the following commands:
+6. Delete your deployment by running the following command:

    ```
    kubectl delete -f hello-world.yaml
    ```
    {: pre}

+7. Reapply the configuration by running the following command:

    ```
    kubectl apply -f hello-world.yaml